 Teaching Activity.
 Zinn Education Project.
 100 pages.

-Eight lessons for use with the documentary film about Daniel Ellsberg, the Pentagon Papers, the Vietnam War, and whistleblowing.
+Eight lessons about Daniel Ellsberg, the Pentagon Papers, the Vietnam War, and whistleblowing.

 This 100-page teaching guide, prepared by the Zinn Education Project for middle school, high school, and college classrooms, enhances student understanding of the issues raised in the award winning film, The Most Dangerous Man in America: Daniel Ellsberg and the Pentagon Papers.